ros-navigation/navigation2/nav2_route/README.md

 Thus, we do not restrict the data that can be embedded in the navigation route graph for an application and this metadata is communicated to the edge scoring and operations plugins to adjust behavior as demanded by the application.
 Note that plugins may also use outside information from topics, services, and actions for dynamic behavior or centralized knowledge sharing as well if desired.

-[A demo of the basic features can be seen here](https://www.youtube.com/watch?v=T57pac6q4RU) using the `route_example_launch.py` provided in `nav2_simple_commander`.
+[A rudimentary demo of the basic features can be seen here](https://www.youtube.com/watch?v=T57pac6q4RU) using the `route_example_launch.py` provided in `nav2_simple_commander`.

 ## Features

 - Optimized Dikjstra's planning algorithm modeled off of the Smac Planner A* implementation
 - Use of Kd-trees for finding the nearest node to arbitrary start and goal poses in the graph for pose-based planning requests
 - Highly efficient graph representation to maximize caching in a single data structure containing both edges' and nodes' objects and relationships with localized information
-- All edges are directional allowing for single-direction lanes
+- All edges are directional allowing for single-direction lanes or planning
 - Data in files may be with respect to any frame in the TF tree and are transformed to a centralized frame automatically
 - Action interface response returns both a sparse route of nodes and edges for client applications with navigation graph knowledge and `nav_msgs/Path` dense paths minimicking freespace planning for drop-in behavior replacement of the Planner Server.
 - Action interface request can process requests with start / goal node IDs or euclidean poses
 - Service interface to change navigation route graphs at run-time
-- Edge scoring dynamic plugins return a cost for traversing an edge and may mark an edge as invalid in current conditions from sensor or system state data
+- Edge scoring dynamic plugins return a cost for traversing an edge and may mark an edge as invalid in current conditions from sensor or system state information
 - Graph file parsing dynamic plugins allow for use of custom or proprietary formats
 - Operation dynamic plugins to perform arbitrary tasks at a given node or when entering or leaving an edge on the route
-- Operation may be graph-centric (e.g. graph file identifies operation to perform) or plugin-centric (e.g. plugins self-identify nodes and edges to act upon)
+- Operation may be graph-centric (e.g. graph file identifies operation to perform at a time) or plugin-centric (e.g. plugins self-identify nodes and edges to act upon during execution)
-- Operations may trigger rerouting if necessary (e.g. due to new information, blockages, etc)
+- Operations may trigger rerouting if necessary (e.g. due to new information, blockages, multi-robot data, etc)
 - The nodes and edges metadata may be modified or used to communicate information across plugins including different types across different runs
-- The Route Tracking action returns regular feedback on important events or state updates (e.g. rerouting requests, passed a node, triggered an option, etc)
+- The Route Tracking action returns regular feedback on important events or state updates (e.g. rerouting requests, passed a node, triggered an operation, etc)
 - If rerouting occurs during Route Tracking along the previous current edge, that state will be retained for improved behavior and provide an interpolated nav_msgs/Path from the closest point on the edge to the edge's end (or rerouting's starting node) to minimize free-space planning connections where a known edge exists and is being continued.

+## Practical Architectures for Use

+There are several practical architectures and designs for how this Route Serve can be assembled into a robotics solution.
+Which to use depends on the nature of an application's needs and behavior.
+This is not an exhausive list, but enough to get users started thinking about how to fit this into their system.

+* 1. Route Server's output dense path -> Controller Server for direct route following
+  - This is most useful when close or exact route following is required, fully replaces the Planner Server
+  - Considering adding in the Smoother Server or spline fitting between the Route Server and Controller Server in a Behavior Tree to smooth out the edge transitions for following
+* 2. Route Server's output sparse route -> Planner Server to plan to the next node(s) -> Controller Server to track global path
+  - This is useful when you want to follow the general route, but wish to have the flexibility to leave the route when obstacles are in the way and need the free-space planner to do so
+  - This is also useful in conjunction with (1) above as a fallback behavior to follow the route when possible, leave when blocked, and then track the route again in situations where you want to only leave the route when absolutely required
+  - Consider using ComputePathToPose to plan to the next node in the route and change nodes as you approach the next
+  - Consider using ComputePathThroughPoses to plan through several nodes in the future to have smooth interchange
+* 3. Route Server's output sparse route -> Waypoint Follower or Navigate Through Poses to navigate with task
+  - Similar to (2), this is useful to take the nodes and edges and navigate along the intended route using intelligent navigation
+  - This architecturally puts the route planning in the higher-level autonomy logic rather than with in the main navigation task, which could be useful separation of concerns for some applications.
+* 4. Create a behavior tree to NavigateToPose to the first node in the graph, then select (1) or (2) to track the route, finally NavigateToPose to get to the final goal pose off of the graph
+  - This is useful when the start and/or goal poses are not on the navigation graph, and thus the robot needs to navigate to its starting node or final goal pose in a 'first-mile' and 'last-mile' style task
+* 5. Route Server's `ComputeAndTrackRoute` instead of `ComputeRoute` and send the dense path in (1) or sparse route in (2) or (3)
+  - This is useful to track the progress of the route in the Route Server while following the route as an application sees fit.
+This process allows for the triggering of spatial, graph, or contextual behaviors while executing the task like adjusting speeds, turning on lights, rerouting due to multi-robot coordination resource constraints, opening doors, etc.
+* 6. Teleoping a robot -> having a script which automatically stores new nodes and/or operator manually triggers a node capture -> saving this to file -> annotating file with operation plugin to do at each waypoint (if any) -> later using the graph to navigate the robot and perform tasks
+  - This is one possible way to setup a Teach-and-Repeat bahavior using the route server with custom behaviors at each node.
+There are likely many.

 ## Design

-The Nav2 Route Server is designed of several composed objects to make the system easy to understand and easily unit testable.
+The Nav2 Route Server is designed as several composed objects to make the system easy to understand and easily unit testable.
 The breakdown exists between different classes of capabilities like ROS 2 Interfaces (e.g. actions, services, debugging topics), the core search algorithm, scoring factory, route progress tracking, operations factory, file parsing, and action request 'intent' extraction.
-This distinction makes a relatively complex system easier to grasp, as there are quite a large number of moving pieces.
+This distinction makes a relatively complex system easier to grasp, as there are a number of moving pieces.
 Luckily, few of these pieces (tracker is the exception) don't need to know much about each other so they can be isolated.

 The diagram below provides context for how the package is structured from the consititutent files you'll find in this project.